Medically reviewed by Kristin Hall, FNP

 These active drug ingredients can interact with other medications and cause potentially serious complications.

 For example, sildenafil can interact with nitrates and other medications used to treat high blood pressure, angina and other cardiovascular health issues.
-This can cause a sudden, potentially fatal drop in blood pressure.
+When used at the same time, these medications can cause sudden, potentially fatal drops in blood pressure.

 These supplements may be produced in unsafe or unsanitary environments.
 The hidden drugs used in these products may not be measured accurately, meaning some supplements may use an unsafe amount of these unlabeled active ingredients.